-In this blog I want to promote Stroke Week which was held in the first week of October 2017.
-Stroke Week leads in to the Big NZ Blood Pressure Check, which was on Saturday 7 October.
+In this blog I want to promote Stroke Week which was held in the first week of October.
+Stroke Week leads into the Big NZ Blood Pressure Check.

 Why I am so keen for everyone to have their blood pressure checked?
 Because high blood pressure is a leading cause of stroke.
 Stroke is the second largest killer in New Zealand; about 9000 New Zealanders have a stroke each year and of these, 2500 people die.
 Every day about 24 New Zealanders have a stroke.
 And stroke is the most important cause of adult disability.
 Many people are disabled from stroke and need significant daily support.

 A stroke is also called a brain attack.
 Having a stroke means that blood flow to part of the brain is suddenly interrupted causing it to stop working.
 This may lead to brain cells being damaged and so the effects can be devastating and may last a lifetime.